 SUbaru TRAINING programme

-Our friends at Subaru have put together the perfect 8 week training programme!
-We’ve got one for Beginners and one for Intermediates so choose your level to get moving.
+Our friends at Subaru have you covered here.
+They’ve put together the perfect 8 week training programme!
+There’s one for Beginners and one for Intermediates so choose your level to get moving.

 Preparing for an event like the Ports of Auckland Round the Bays can be challenging if you don’t know where to start.
-Subaru have some tips and tricks to help you as you train for the big day on 3rd March 2019!
+Subaru have some tips and tricks to help you as you train for the big day.
 Making sure you fuel your body with the right foods, keeping hydrated and mixing it up with cross training exercises are important to help you keep on track.
 Check out all their tips on how to get the family involved and more below, as well as some special motivation from our friends Art and Matilda!

 Nutrition is so important to runners, because what you put in your body turns into the fuel that powers you to keep going.
 If you fill up on foods that are high in sugar you will peak and burn out, as sugar is an unsustainable fuel.
 Ideally, a well-balanced diet of fruit & veggies, and good carbohydrates such as oats, kumara, wild rice, bananas & chickpeas will help sustain you when running.
 Easily absorbed proteins are also the most efficient way to keep your body fueled for all your training.